Relative Riemann-Zariski spaces: Introduction

-I want to mention that I was motivated by Raynaud's theory in studying Riemann-Zariski spaces in the decomposable case, and the basic ideas are taken from \cite{BL}.
+I want to mention that I was motivated by Raynaud's theory in my study of Riemann-Zariski spaces in the decomposable case, and some basic ideas are taken from \cite{BL}.
 I give a simple illustration of those ideas in the proof of the generalized Thomason's theorem.

 When this paper was almost finished I was informed about a recent paper \cite{FK} by Fujiwara and Kato, which contains a survey on a theory of generalized Riemann-Zariski spaces they are developing.
-The survey announces many exciting results, including Nagata compactification for algebraic spaces.
+The survey announces many interesting results, including Nagata compactification for algebraic spaces.
 It is clear that there is a certain overlap between that theory and the present paper which can be rather large, though it is difficult to make any conclusion on this subject until the actual proofs are published.
 The generalized RZ spaces mentioned in \cite{FK} are exactly the relative RZ spaces of open immersions $Y\into X$ (the same case which is used in the proof of the stable modification theorem).

+Finally, let us discuss the most recent progress that was made during the last year.
+Nagata compactification for algebraic spaces was proved independently by Conrad-Lieblich-Olsson in \cite{CLO} (implementing Gabber's approach) and D. Rydh in \cite{Rydh}.
+In both cases one reduces this to the scheme case rather than proving it from scratch.
+It should also be noted in this context that important particular cases of the latter theorem (when the algebraic spaces are normal or when the target is a field) were proved much earlier by Raoult, see \cite{R1} and \cite{R2}.